Mushroom Farro with Tomatoes and Kale

 Servings: 4

-With just 10 ingredients, this mushroom farro with tomatoes is a simple mix of hearty grains and vegetables including chopped kale for greens.
+With just 10 ingredients, this mushroom farro is a simple and satisfying mix of hearty grains, cherry tomatoes and kale.

 Ingredients